-Land has been identified that is suitable for the building and thanks to the fundraising that has taken place in Nepal, New Zealand and the UK together with a very generous donation from the Nick Simons Foundation in New York, the purchase of the land is now taking place.
-However, funds now need to be raised for the cost of the construction of the hospice, estimated to be £700,000, and the cost of the fitting out which is estimated to be £300,000.
+Land has been identified that is suitable for the building and thanks to the fundraising both in Nepal, New Zealand and the UK, the purchase of the land has now been secured.
+However, funds now need to be raised for the cost of the construction of the hospice, estimated to be £1,000,000, and the cost of the fitting out which is estimated to be £300,000.
+The building work will commence in mid 2021 once sufficient funds have been raised.

 Those involved with the project who are based in Nepal are Dr Rajesh Gongal, palliative care specialist, and Mr Om Rajbhandary, the project developer.
 The team in New Zealand includes Dr Stuart Brown and fellow Rotarians who bring to the project their own professional experience in the areas of finance and international law.
 The project is also fortunate to have the very active support of palliative care specialist Dr Max Watson who is based in Northern Ireland but who has considerable experience of working in Nepal.